Xilinx/xup_compute_acceleration/docs/debug_lab.md

    debug_hw --xvc_pcie /dev/xfpga/xvc_pub.u513 --hw_server
    ```

    The Virtual JTAG XVC Server will start listening to TCP port **10200** in this case.
-This is the port you will need to [connect to from Vivado   (#connecting-vivado-to-xvc).
+This is the port you will need to [connect to from Vivado](#connecting-vivado-to-xvc).
 Note the *hw_server* is listening to TCP port 3121.
 See example output below

    ```sh
    launching xvc_pcie...